marc-philipp-knechtle/onsets-and-frames-pytorch/README.md

 To simplify recreation, we provide an `environment.yml` for conda.
 It might need some editing for the `name` and `prefix` values.

+There is also a python virtual environment with the corresponding `requirements.txt`.
+This was mainly used for docker testing.
+I assume that some of the cuda memory issues originate from the use of conda, but I have to further verify this.

 ```bash
 conda env create -f environment.yml
 ```